Azure/fta-architecturalreview/articles/data-warehouse.md

 ## Data Architecture

-- **Is your database structured as a star schema or well defined Dimensions & Facts?**
+- **Is your database structured as a star schema, Data Vault or well defined Dimensions & Facts?**

     Determine the amount of effort required to design for a MPP warehouse solution and suitability of the Database to move to SQL Data Warehouse.